Casalesi clan: History

-Heading up the clan's military operations were Francesco Schiavone and Francesco Bidognetti, and they thought Bardellino's right-hand man Mario Iovine was too close to Bardellino but did not approve of their plans for autonomy.
+Heading up the clan's military operations were Francesco Schiavone and Francesco Bidognetti.
+They thought Bardellino's right-hand man, Mario Iovine, was too close to Bardellino and did not approve of their plans for autonomy.
 They convinced Bardellino to order the murder of Iovine's brother, and then told Iovine that Bardellino had his brother killed based purely on a rumour.
 Iovine murdered Bardellino in retaliation in his Brazilian villa in 1988, meeting him under the pretext of discussing their cocaine operation.
-A number of men loyal to Bardellino were subsequently murdered.
+Several men loyal to Bardellino were subsequently murdered.

 Francesco Schiavone took over as leader.
-In 1990, Vincenzo De Falco made a tip-off against Schiavone and this reason war broke out between Schiavone's men and those loyal to another boss, Vincenzo de Falco, who died machine-gunned in 1991.
-During this war Mario Iovine was also killed by revolver bullets by De Falco's hitmen while in a telephone booth in Portugal.
+In 1990, Vincenzo De Falco tipped off authorities against Schiavone.
+This led to a war between Schiavone's men and those loyal to another boss, Vincenzo De Falco, who was machine-gunned to death in 1991.
+Mario Iovine was also killed by De Falco's hitmen with revolver bullets while in a telephone booth in Portugal.
 The war lasted four years.
 The clan was heavily involved in the Naples waste management crisis that dumped toxic waste around Campania in the 1990s and 2000s; the boss of the clan, Gaetano Vassallo, admitted to systematically working for 20 years to bribe local politicians and officials to gain their acquiescence to dumping toxic waste.
 In March 2004, Francesco Schiavone's cousin, Francesco Cicciariello Schiavone, was arrested in Poland and charged with 10 homicides, three kidnappings, nine attempted homicides and extortion.

 Spartacus trial

 Following his arrest, all the police investigations into the clan were grouped together in the Spartacus Trial.
-Over 1,300 people were investigated and 500 witness took the stand.
-The trial against 36 members of the Casalesi clan finally concluded on June 19, 2008, after 10-years.
+Over 1,300 people were investigated and 500 witnesses took the stand.
+The trial against 36 members of the Casalesi clan finally concluded on June 19, 2008, after 10 years.
 Over the course of the trial five people involved in the case were murdered, including an interpreter.
 A judge and two journalists received death threats.

-All defendants were found guilty and 16 will never be released.
+All defendants were found guilty, and 16 were sentenced to life imprisonment.
 Francesco Schiavone, his lieutenant, Francesco Bidognetti, Antonio Iovine and Michele Zagaria were given life sentences.